 Old Town Hostel Split might not be the most modern or updated hostel in Split but it is the only hostel located within the walls Diocletian’s Palace — which is a Roman imperial structure from the 4th century AD protected by UNESCO as a World Heritage Site.
 So that’s pretty cool!
 It also means you’re right in the heart of Split so you’re surrounded by bars, restaurants, and sights.

 Old Town Hostel Split is another super friendly and welcoming hostel so you’ll feel at home right away.
-The staff is always willing to help with suggestions of that to see and do in Split.
+The staff is always willing to help with suggestions on what to see and do in Split.
 They also help organize dinners, nights out, and other activities.
 Overall, this is a very chill and laidback hostel.

 Beach Hostel is a much-loved hostel in Split that’s also just a few steps from the most popular beach in town.
 Furthermore, you’re less than a 10-minute walk from the center of town.
 The hostel’s neighborhood is one of the city’s top nightlife destinations so you’re surrounded by bars, restaurants, and clubs.